 A Wi-Fi pineapple is a fake Wi-Fi access point that has been purely set up to steal your data but it masks as public Wi-Fi.
 From the hacker’s point of view, they have multiple programs and software running to gain access but to the unsuspecting user, they just jump on as usual and voila, instant access to your data.

 Your new smart lock, phone controlled thermostat, camera that is enabled to a network, card reader or any other online accessory all have access to your network.
 Hackers can use these as easy points of entry if they aren’t protected correctly to access your network and get to your data that way!

-Unfortunately, we’ve only just scratched the surface of how hackers can access your data and your files, and this is why we are firm advocators for using file protection as part of your cyber security strategy.
+Unfortunately, we’ve only just scratched the surface of tactics hackers use to access your data and your files, and this is why we are firm advocators for using file protection as part of your cyber security strategy.
 That way, hackers can’t access the data from your files once you’ve been breached, therefore protecting the data stored within them.

-To get automatic file and email encryption for small businesses using Microsoft’s Azure Information Protection, click the image below to try out the free trial of our course:
+To get automatic file and email encryption for small businesses using Microsoft’s Azure Information Protection, click the image below to get half off our course on udemy: